 All other fields shall be as specified in 9.4.2.24 (RSNE) and 12.6.3 (RSNA policy selection in an infrastructure BSS).

-The MDE shall contain the MDID field and the FT Capability and Policy field settings obtained from the target AP, as advertised by the target AP in Beacon and Probe Response frames.
+The MDE shall contain the MDID field and the FT Capability and Policy field settings obtained from the target AP or any AP affiliated with the target AP MLD, as advertised by the target AP or any AP affiliated with the target AP MLD in Beacon and Probe Response frames.
 The MDID shall be identical to that obtained during the FT initial mobility domain association exchange.

 If present, the FTE shall be set as follows: